-Where a water service is being installed in a trench common with other services, water service depth at property line must be in accordance with the BC Plumbing Code and must not be deeper than 1.5 metres unless accepted otherwise by the Authorized Person.
+Where a water service is being installed in a trench common with other services, water service depth at property line must be in accordance with the BC Plumbing Code and must not be deeper than 1.5 m unless accepted otherwise by the Authorized Person.

-Only one service connection is permitted per legal lot, unless permitted by the Authorised Person"
+Only one service connection is permitted per legal lot, unless permitted by the Authorized Person."

-2.22 Alignments and corridors - is amended by:
+2.22 Alignments and Corridors - is amended by: